 Rebecca Spence is a freelance writer and editor based in California.
-She has written for the Forward, Elle, ARTnews, New York Magazine, Tablet, the L.A.
-Jewish Journal and JTA.
+She has written for the Forward, Elle, ARTnews, New York Magazine, Tablet, and the L.A.
+Jewish Journal, among other publications.

 Rebecca began her journalism career as a staff reporter for the Forward, and went on to spend ten years as a freelance writer based in Brooklyn.
 She was a regular contributor to ARTnews, before returning to the Forward in 2007, and later becoming the national Jewish newspaper’s West Coast correspondent.

-In addition to her work as a journalist, Rebecca has led memoir writing workshops, taught and lectured on Jewish-American fiction, and worked with numerous private clients and publishers as a developmental editor and ghostwriter.
+In addition to her work as a journalist, Rebecca has taught memoir writing workshops, lectured on Jewish-American fiction, and worked with numerous private clients as an editor, ghostwriter, and writing coach.

 Rebecca has been awarded residencies for her novel-in-progress at the Virginia Center for the Creative Arts (VCCA) and the Brush Creek Foundation for the Arts.
 She earned a BA in Political Science from Barnard College, Columbia University and an MFA in Creative Writing & Literature from Bennington.